ali9issa99/fireboy-watergirl-game/README.md

 A modern web-based implementation of a cooperative platformer game, built with Phaser and JavaScript.

-## 🎮 Live Demo

-Play the game online: [https://fireboy-watergirl-game.vercel.app/](https://fireboy-watergirl-game.vercel.app/)
+## 🎮 Play Now!
+Red Flame & Blue Flame is hosted on [Vercel](https://fireboy-watergirl-game.vercel.app/).

 ## Game Description

-Red Flame & Blue Flame is a cooperative platformer where two players control characters trying to reach their respective goals.
+Red Flame & Blue Flame is a cooperative platformer where players control two characters trying to reach their respective goals.
 Each character must avoid the opposite-colored flame while navigating through the level.
 The goal is to guide both characters to their matching colored goals while avoiding the hazardous flames.
+The game can be played solo by controlling both characters, or with a friend for a true cooperative experience.

 ### Features

+- **Flexible Gameplay**: Play solo or with a friend
-- **Cooperative Gameplay**: Two players work together to complete each level
+- **Cooperative Mechanics**: Two players work together to complete each level
 - **Multiple Levels**: Progress through increasingly challenging levels
 - **Unique Hazards**:
   - Red Flame: Hazardous to the blue character